 Desirable:

-Apply to the Alloyed apprenticeship via the National Apprenticeship Service
+Apply to an Alloyed apprenticeship using the National Apprenticeship Service